joeycrack93/AZ-104-AzureGov/Instructions/Labs/LAB_09a-Implement_Web_Apps.md

     | --- | ---|
     | User name | any globally unique name (must not contain `@` character) |
     | Password | any password that satisfies complexity requirements|

-    >**Note:** The password must be at least eight characters long, with two of the following three elements: letters, numbers, and non-alphanumeric characters.

     >**Note:** You will need these credentials in the next task of this lab.